CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

 - Identifiers (flow names, operation names, input names, etc.) are written:
   -  In snake\_case, lowercase letters with underscores (\_)	between words, in all cases other than inputs to a Java @Action.
   - In camelCase, starting with a lowercase letter and each additional word starting with an uppercase letter appended without a delimiter, for inputs to a Java @Action.
-- Flow and operation files begin with a commented description and list of annotated inputs, outputs and results.
+- Flow and operation files begin with a commented description and list of annotated inputs, outputs and results (see [CloudSlang Comments Style Guide](#/docs#cloudslang-comments-style-guide)).
   - Optional parameters and default values are noted.

 ###CloudSlang Tests Best Practices